• Home

 1. Reap the Benefits of Songwriting

 You don’t need to be a songwriter, or even vaguely musical, to benefit from incorporating songwriting into your teaching.
-You can channel your students’ musical creativity to guide the process, allowing kids who otherwise might go unnoticed a moment to shine.
+Channel your students’ musical creativity to guide the process, allowing kids who otherwise might go unnoticed a moment to shine.
 Got a student who won’t stop tapping his pencil?
 Make them a percussionist!
 Do you have a shy student who studies cello?
 Give them a solo.

 2. Build Background First